Fender Player MIM Stratocaster HSS vs SSS

 Maybe that's not so great if you intend to play death metal, and if so you should probably be looking elsewhere.
 However, for most other forms of rock and metal, the HSS version is a very versatile guitar that will take you from Hendrix to Metallica with the flip of a switch.

 Like the SSS version, this is a guitar that sounds and plays a lot better than it should for the price tag.
-This has earned the MIM Standard Strat a solid reputation, not only among intermediate guitarists and hobby players, but even with working professional guitarists.
+This has earned the MIM Player Strat a solid reputation, not only among intermediate guitarists and hobby players, but even with working professional guitarists.

 Personally, I've been playing a HSS Standard Strat for several years and I couldn't be happier with it.
 I have hotter guitars for extreme metal, and I have SSS Stratocasters for traditional rock tones, but for most applications I go for my HSS version.

 - The humbucker in the bridge will sound thicker and heavier than a single coil.

 - This is great for metal and hard rock, but players who like to use the bridge pickup for lead playing will also get some extra oomph from an HSS Strat.

 - Even with a humbucker, you will not get the same kind of resonant, deep low-end you'd hear with a mahogany or basswood-bodied guitar.

 So, maybe you dig a humbucker on your Strat so much you want two of them.
 Done.
 Fender has a couple of models that incorporate a pair of humbuckers, giving you thick, rich tones at the neck position as well as the bridge.